-THE CANADIAN

-DAIRY INDUSTRY
+THE CANADIAN DAIRY INDUSTRY

+Most dairy policy decisions are made by a federal / provincial committee called the Canadian Milk Supply Management Committee (CMSMC).
+This industry operates under a supply management system based on planned domestic production, pricing mechanisms and import controls.
 The Canadian dairy industry operates on a "dairy year" basis, which runs from August 1 to July 31.
-Most dairy policy decisions are made by a federal provincial committee called the Canadian Milk Supply Management Committee (CMSMC).
-This industry operates under a supply management system based on planned domestic production, pricing mechanisms and import controls.
-The dairy industry ranks second (based on farm cash receipts) in the Canadian agriculture sector, just behind red meats.
+The dairy industry ranks third (based on farm cash receipts) in the Canadian agriculture sector, just behind red meats and grains and oil seeds.

 Canadian milk and dairy products are not only known for their excellence, but they are also recognized for their variety and high-quality.
-Strict quality standards on dairy farms and in processing plants, along with a strong commitment to sound animal welfare practices and environmental sustainability, contribute to this international reputation.
+Strict quality standards on dairy farms and in processing plants, along with a strong commitment to sound animal welfare practices and environmental sustainability contribute to this international reputation.